darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 e
 : Pop up the bauhaus control for the `exposure` slider, allowing adjustment of its value (including by typing a number) even if the module is currently collapsed or hidden.

+scroll while holding e
+: Adjust the value of the `exposure` slider up or down.
+This shortcut is only available after selecting `import extras` on the Shortcuts tab in Preferences.